 Navigate to the Asciidoctor stylesheet factory directory on your system.

 The stylesheets are compiled from the Sass source files in the sass/ folder and written to the stylesheets/ folder.
 You can reference the stylesheets in stylesheets/ from your HTML file.

 Let’s practice applying a stylesheet to a simple AsciiDoc file.
-If you’re unfamiliar with the general commands needed to render and style a document created with the AsciiDoc syntax, you may want to review the How Do I Render My Document guide before proceeding.
+If you’re unfamiliar with the general commands needed to convert and style a document created with the AsciiDoc syntax, you may want to review the How Do I Convert My Document? guide before proceeding.

 Create an AsciiDoc file like the one below.

 = Introduction to AsciiDoc Doc Writer <firstname.lastname@example.org> A preface about http://asciidoc.org[AsciiDoc]. == First Section * item 1 * item 2 [source,ruby] puts "Hello, World!"